The Interactive Sum Choice Number of Graphs: Graphs that are not sc-greedy

 \subsection{Complete bipartite graphs, the unbalanced case}

 In this section we generalise Lemma \ref{lma:stars} to show that Conjecture \ref{conj:all-non-complete} holds for any complete bipartite graph in which the sizes of the two vertex classes are very different.
-We begin with a general lemma which gives a lower bound on the sum-choice number of any connected graph which contains at least one cycle; we will later show that the interactive version can beat this bound.
+We will make use of the following result, proved by Kemnitz, Marangio and Voigt, regarding graphs containing a cycle; we will later show that the interactive version can beat this bound.

-\begin{lma} Let $G$ be a connected graph on $n$ vertices.
-If $G$ is not a tree, then $\xsc(G) \geq 2n$. \end{lma} \begin{proof} Suppose that $G$ is a connected graph on $n$ vertices that contains a least one cycle; it follows that $G$ contains at least $n$ edges.
-If in fact $G$ contains more than $n$ edges, we can repeatedly delete edges from cycles until we obtain a spanning subgraph $H$ of $G$ which has precisely $n$ edges.
-Note that $H$ contains exactly one cycle.
-Moreover, since $H$ is a subgraph of $G$, we know that $\xsc(H) \leq \xsc(G)$ (since any choice function for $G$ must also be a choice function for $H$).
-It therefore suffices to demonstrate that $H$ is sc-greedy and hence that $\xsc(H) \geq 2n$.